 Drug Treatment is an educational parallax website created primarily with graphics and snippets of content between page sections.
 The design is focused horizontally like a slideshow with circular link buttons for navigation.
 It’s one example of parallax design that works best on single-page layouts or landing pages within a website.

 Animated website graphics are not anything new by any stretch of reality or imagination.
-But when combined with a scrolling effect we can get some real odd parallax features.
-Graphic-focused animation will usually update an image as the user scrolls down the page.
+But when combined with a scrolling effect we can get some really odd parallax features.
+The graphic-focused animation will usually update an image as the user scrolls down the page.
 Often times one image will stay fixed somewhere on the page and scroll with the user along a single page from top to bottom.

 The bicycle-themed homepage for Cyclemon demonstrates a different kind of graphic animation.
 As the user scrolls between page sections a bicycle follows them along the page – however the graphic is perpetually replaced with different bicycle styles.